pholls/phase-0-tracks/web_dev/request_cycle/http_requests.md

 POST inserts the key/value pairs within the body of the HTTP request.
 This keeps the URL neat, avoids clipping because there are no size limitations like the URL, and is more secure.

 ##When to use
-A search page should use GET
+A search page should use GET -- it gets data but doesn't change it.
-A form to change your password should use POST
+A form to change your password should use POST -- it changes the data (posting it).
 GET *should not* be used for submitting sensitive data.
 Use POST for sensitive data so it is not available to third parties.

 #Cookies
+A cookie is a small plaintext file stored on the user's machine.
+It is sent back with the next request to the same server.
+It is usually used to know if multiple requests are coming from the same browser.
+It is often used to keep a user logged in, or to remember stateful information.

+##Uses
+* Session management (user login, shopping cart)
+* Personalization (user preferences)
+* Tracking (analyzing user behavior)